marcwingduck/solarlunarmap/README.md

 ### WiFi Connection

 Create a file named `connection` that contains one line `ssid:passwd`.
-This later enables the project to access the internet in order to retrieve date and time for the solar/lunar position calculations and (obviously) the clock visualization.
+This later enables the project to access the internet in order to retrieve date and time for the solar/lunar position calculations and the clock visualization.

 ### Frame Constants